Jump To A Topic

 In most cases the only response you will receive from Google will something like:

 We’ve received a request from a site owner to reconsider how we index the following site: yoursite.com

 We’ll review the site.
 If we find that it’s no longer in violation of our Webmaster Guidelines, we’ll reconsider our indexing of the site.
 Please allow several weeks for the reconsideration request.
 We do review all requests, but unfortunately we can’t reply individually to each request.

 You will probably also receive an email from them when they have reviewed your request, usually saying:

 We received a request from a site owner to reconsider how we index the following site: yoursite.com.

 We’ve now reviewed your site.
 When we review a site, we check to see if it’s in violation of our Webmaster Guidelines.
 If we don’t find any problems, we’ll reconsider our indexing of your site.
 If your site still doesn’t appear in our search results, check our Help Center for steps you can take.

-We have helped many website through this process so if you would like LinchpinSEO to review your reconsideration request and provide consulting though this difficult time, please let us know and we will be glad to help you out.
+We have helped many websites through this process so if you’d like us to review your reconsideration request and provide consulting through this difficult time, please let us know and we will be glad to help you out.

 If you don’t get a response, you might think you need to submit again ASAP or be wondering how long you have to wait to submit another reconsideration request?
 Google says to wait at least 2 weeks prior to submitting a second request for review.

 Removing links takes time.
 Due to the large volume of requests we receive, and to give you a better chance of your next reconsideration request being successful, we won’t review another request from this site for a few weeks from now.
 We recommend that you take the necessary time to remove unnatural backlinks to your site, and then file another reconsideration request. – Google